gustavos86/OperatingCiscoACIwithAnsible/README.md

 ```
 [Cisco DevNet Sandbox labs](https://devnetsandbox.cisco.com/RM/Topology)

-If you would like to use this Ansiible playbook to your own APIC controller, you should modify the followin:
+If you would like to use this Ansiible playbook to your own APIC controller, you should modify the following:

 1. In aci_playbook.yaml file, modify the **hosts:** value with any name you wish